Exercise Alone Isn't Enough to Lose Weight

 Fourth, one of those meals or snacks MUST be within 30 minutes after a workout.
 It should be higher in carbs and protein, lower in fat.
 The goal is to give your muscles the fuel they need to repair themselves and eliminate that craving to eat extra calories after exercising.

 You can get the body you've always wanted, but it requires some prep work.
 If you're overwhelmed, hire a professional who can help you.
-People who don't plan what and when they eat must constantly fight temptation, hunger, and a "gut that hangs over [your] belt."
+People who don't plan what and when they eat must continuously fight temptation, hunger, and a "gut that hangs over [your] belt."

 Call for a FREE Consultation (305) 296-3434